hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 While we did settle on the developer experience platform of choice somewhat quickly because I pushed hard for it, I was very careful to lay out that we had a 1-2 quarter plan for procuring the platform, using it, and actually understanding what we needed to do with it.
 One of the additional critical things that I used to help make the choice easier was to use this as an opportunity to communicate from the top-down that the leadership team is investing in figuring out how to understand ICs better.
-That worked so well that we had a noticeable bump in developer trust in leadership within a quarter, before we had even been able to use the platform to make any real changes; I really can't overstate enough the importance of making sure your organization, at every level, feels _heard_ and _respected_.
+That worked so well that we had a noticeable bump in developer trust in leadership within a quarter, before we had even been able to use the platform to make any real changes; I really can't overstate enough the importance of making sure your organisation, at every level, feels _heard_ and _respected_.

-Lastly, the path forward here was "building a path to build a path", in a sense, and that was actually also very important; we had recently gone through a lot of turmoil in the organization due to people feeling like the infrastructure team wasn't communicating and being able to setup large multi-quarter initiatives in a way that let us start communicating about them immediately was crucial.
+Lastly, the path forward here was "building a path to build a path", in a sense, and that was actually also very important; we had recently gone through a lot of turmoil in the organisation due to people feeling like the infrastructure team wasn't communicating and being able to setup large multi-quarter initiatives in a way that let us start communicating about them immediately was crucial.
 Communicating early and often was so important to the success of this, and if anything, my only regrets are that I could've communicated earlier and more often; I slowed down a bit after things started "working" and change started happening, but doubling down on the communication would've likely helped some.

 However, there's a danger there in over communicating to the point where people don't see change happening at the rate that you're communicating and then it sounds like you're all talk with no action (ironically, this was a frequent piece of feedback for me in the last two months; you can't really win here).